thatothapo/thatothapo.github.io/private-tutoring.md

 ---
 ## Private Tutoring Services

 Please find below the corresponding rates for each course on offer.
-All the rates are up for negotiation with the exception of the Senior undergrad and Honours Courses.
-For more information, contact me via Email or on WhatsApp:
+Some rate are up for negotiation but that is at my own discretion.
+For more information, contact me via Email at thptha003@myuct.ac.za or on WhatsApp:

 <div class="qr-code-placeholder">
   <img src="{{ '/assets/images/WhatsApp_QR.jpg' | relative_url }}" alt="WhatsApp QR Code">